NicLew/NinjaGame/README.md

 ###License Information

-This software is under the GPL License
+This software is under the GNU General Public License (GPL)